-There’s a scene in Indiana Jones and the Last Crusade where Elsa, the German who seeks the Holy Grail.
+There's a scene in Indiana Jones and the Last Crusade where Elsa, the German who seeks the Holy Grail is trying not to fall into a deep pit and the Holy Grail is on a little ledge just out of reach.
 Indiana Jones is trying to save her and has her hand.
 Yet, she is reaching for the grail.
 And as she reaches, at a pivotal moment, we see that she cannot have both.
 She cannot reach for the Holy Grail and be safely gripped by Indiana.
 Unwilling to give up on the grail, she slips and falls into the abyss.

 Immediately, Indiana Jones now slips and his father, Henry, grips his hand.
 Indiana finds himself in the same situation as Elsa as he stretches to get the Grail.
 In a twist of irony, the Grail means so much to Henry who has sought the grail his whole life.
 And yet, finally, Henry realizes that he wants his son Indiana more than the Grail.
 Indiana is his Grail.

 “Indiana.
 Indiana.
 Let it go.”

 Saying yes to something means saying no to other things.
 We all have choices.

 Sometimes excellence is fighting for what you want tenaciously.